Xiaoyin96/SRIP19_SelfDriving/README.md

 + [data_info](./data_info): contains names of train, test and validation datasets.
 + [mask-rcnn](./mask-rcnn): Mask-RCNN model, forker from Facebook AI group and modified with action prediction.
 + [I3D](./I3D): inflated Conv3D model, adapted to Pytorch 1.0 and our new annotated BDD multi-action dataset.
-+ [maskrcnn-video](./ maskrcnn-video): Using our customized I3D backbone with 640x360 image sequences input to extract glob features and roi features.
++ [maskrcnn-video](./ maskrcnn-video): Using our customized I3D backbone with 640x360 image sequences input to extract glob features and roi features with selectors, performing end-to-end training.
 ## Papers for reference
 ### Self-Driving Review
 + [Deep Multi-modal Object Detection and Semantic Segmentation for Autonomous Driving: Datasets, Methods, and Challenges.](https://arxiv.org/pdf/1902.07830.pdf)